openmsi/EZOpenMSIStream/README.md

 ### 2) Use OpenMSIStream with the default image

-With this option, all the user needs is to run a few commands from the Command Line Interface (CLI). **There is no need for the custom_image folder**.
+With this option, all the user needs is to run a few commands from the Command Line Interface (CLI). **The custom_image folder won't be used but it contains **.

 #### As a Docker Daemon